 Designing a Due Diligence Process for the Informal Sector

-Earlier this year, we announced that we were expanding our work and launched Balloon Capital, our Micro Venture Capital arm.
-What this means is that, building on the work of our 1,300 Balloon ICS and Citi Volunteer Africa volunteers, we’ll be helping more experienced entrepreneurs in Kenya and Uganda to take their businesses to the next level through ongoing business support coupled with innovative equity investment.
+Earlier this year, we announced that we were expanding our work and launched a new project targeting small and growing businesses.
+What this means is that, building on the work of our 1,200 Balloon ICS and Citi Volunteer Africa volunteers, we’ll be helping more experienced entrepreneurs in Kenya and Uganda to take their businesses to the next level through ongoing business support coupled with innovative equity investment.

 In this post, we caught up with Eva Stolz, who is working as part of our Balloon Growth Team in Uganda.
 Eva is a consultant from Bain & Company, a world-leading management consultancy and strategy firm.
 For the past 12 weeks, she’s been working with a number of entrepreneurs who have previously been part of the Balloon ICS programme, and who received further support as part of our Volunteer Africa partnership with Citi.
-The ultimate aim of Eva’s work in Uganda is to assess entrepreneurs’ suitability for further investment by Balloon Capital, our Micro Venture Capital business.
+The ultimate aim of Eva’s work in Uganda is to assess entrepreneurs’ suitability for further investment by Balloon.

 Eva has predominantly been working with two entrepreneurs – Sam, whose bakery business was the recipient of a loan at the end of this year’s Volunteer Africa programme; and Charles, who is an ambitious agri-vet entrepreneur who also worked with our Citi volunteers.
 A large part of her work has been performing due diligence on the businesses – a process which, in the corporate world, involves verifying the information given to potential investors by the business owners.
 In the developing world, though, we’ve had to innovate a process of due diligence that accounts for the way that informal sector businesses operate, and the uncertainties this brings.